 Call Blass Law Today

-Jay Cohen is an aggressive defender of peoples’ rights and has had years of experience as a criminal defense lawyer.
-At Blass Law, we have always been on the side of our innocent clients as they try to put their lives back on track.
+Jay Cohen is an aggressive defender of people’s rights and has had years of experience as a criminal defense lawyer.
+At Blass Law, we have always been on the side of our clients as they try to put their lives back on track.

-Let us help you through this difficult time.
+Do not let a DWI remain on your permanent record for a moment longer than it needs to.
 The sooner you give us a call, the sooner we can get started defending your rights.
-Reach out to Blass Law today at (713) 225-1900 to find out more about how we will fight for your rights and how you can get a DWI expunged from your record.
+Reach out to Blass Law today to find out more about how we will fight for your rights and how you can get a DWI expunged from your record.

 Call or text 713-225-1900 or complete a Case Evaluation form